 So here top 13 little known awesome Google services you might not be using:

 It is also known as Gapminder.
 It is a Google service that helps to straightforwardly put together interactive bubble charts which awesomely animate your statistics.
-This is indeed a great way for you to make your presentations and figures fun, easy and colorful; thus making them stand out.
+This is indeed a great way for you to make your presentations and figures fun, easy and colourful; thus making them stand out.
 Furthermore, information visualization is easier to understand as compared with raw data and facts.

 Using this tool you can now really search everything.
 Just take a picture and let Google search bots crawl its database.
 On finding the image in there, Google will do what it does at its best: to provide you with useful information.